 In one of the final scenes of the first Fantastic Beasts movie, Jacob steps into the obliviating rain and says, “It’s just like waking up, right?”
-After a kiss from Queenie in the city streets in the pouring rain, Jacob is obliviated.
+With a kiss from Queenie (whom he affectionately calls an angel at another point) in the city streets in the pouring rain, Jacob is obliviated.

 Afterward, in an echo of the beginning of the film, Newt swaps briefcases with Jacob a second time.
 This time, rather than fantastic beasts, Newt carries a briefcase full of eggshells made of silver, which Jacob uses to fund his bakery.

 In Act 1 Scene 3 of Macbeth, Macbeth and Banquo encounter the three witches, called the Weird Sisters.
 The word “weird” comes from Old English wyrd, which means fate or destiny.
 It’s related to the word “worth,” and thus has similar connotations as the word fortune.
 Banquo says to them: